mertBiricik/silk_spectre/README.md

 A PHP-based polling application that supports sequential polls with branching logic and timed transitions.

+## Overview

+The Sequential Polling System allows administrators to create complex polling sequences where the next poll shown to a user can depend on their answer to the previous one.
+It supports timed transitions, a mobile-friendly interface, and provides an admin dashboard for managing polls and viewing results.

+**Key Technologies:**
+- PHP
+- MySQL
+- Tailwind CSS (for styling)
+- Alpine.js (for client-side interactivity)

 ## Features

 - **Sequential Polls**: Create sequences of polls that automatically transition from one to the next